oracle-devrel/devo.tutorials/lol-article-2.md

 		return
 ```

-These two modifications may seem insignificant, but they improved the code efficiency by up to 80%, depending on the number of already-existing players in the **summoner** collection.
+These two modifications may seem insignificant, but they improved code efficiency by up to 80%, depending on the number of already-existing players in the `summoner` collection.
 Querying the API for new summoners was much faster, since duplicate values would be automatically ignored, and I'd only have to wait for the new ones' PUUIDs.

 ### Reducing Redundant Processing

-Finally, as our last optimization, we will add new keys in our document, called `processed_1v1` and `processed_5v5`, which will indicate whether a match has already been processed for the 1v1 and 5v5 models or not (more on this in the next sections).
-In case this match has been processed, we will keep it in our dataset, but we will not extract the contents of the match from now on.
+Finally, as our last optimization, we'll add new keys in our document, called `processed_1v1` and `processed_5v5`, which will indicate whether a match has already been processed for the 1v1 and 5v5 models or not (more on this in the next sections).

+In case this match has been processed, we'll keep it in our dataset, but won't extract the contents of the match from now on.
 This will reduce overloading the CPU and processing times of our Python code, since this data mining process has been programmed to take into consideration all values present in the database (as any data mining process should).

 Considering this previous collection structure: